Falling in love with Puerto Escondido is almost inevitable. You won’t be the first person, and you definitely won’t be the last!

 Whether you’re looking to pick up a new skill or you’re already an avid fisherman, going fishing in Puerto Escondido is a great way to spend the day.

 There are plenty of species inhabiting the waters of Puerto Escondido including blue marlin, pacific sailfish, red snapper and yellow fish tuna.

-Some of the fish, such as the marlin are released back to the water, but other fish such as tuna can be kept and cooked for dinner!
+Some of the fish, such as the marlin are released back into the water, but other fish, such as tuna, can be kept and cooked for dinner!

 #10 Escape to the idyllic island of Chacahua